stackbit-projects/super-zucchini-00024/src/pages/style-guide.md

 A regular letter, identical to the PDF you upload.
 There will not be any specific markings on the envelope.

+#### Can I track my mail ?

+At the moment, we do not offer tracking.
+Sorry !

 #### What about data safety ?

-We will never read any of your mail and all letters will be deleted after 3 months from our servers.
+We will never read any of your mail and all letters will be deleted after 1 month from our servers.
 Please note however that HappyMailer is not intended to be used for confidential content, but only for mail without any sensible information.

 #### When will my letter arrive ?

-At the moment, we do not offer tracking.
 The letter will be sent from Montreal via the regular route of Canada Post, which will take around :

 *   2 business days within a city